zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

 =============

 A new transaction digest algorithm is defined::
-  BLAKE2b-256 of the serialization of:
+  BLAKE2b-256 hash of the serialization of:
     1. header of the transaction (4-byte little endian)
     2. nVersionGroupId of the transaction (4-byte little endian)
     3. hashPrevouts (32-byte hash)